ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S21/slides.md

 | __Fixed overhead$^{*}$__     | \$3,065,159   | \$1,599,213   | \$4,664,372   |
 | Net profit                   | \$ 13,571,028 | \$ 15,080,787 | \$ 28,651,815 |

+_Note: We will do these allocations on the following slides._
 ### Kiddo batch costs

 |                       | Runner       | Pump         |